 What Is Family Mediation?

 The term is known as “Family Mediation” involves the act of your former wife or husband and you sitting down together with a third-party who is an independent Family Mediator to assist both of you in deciding what will be right in regards to your family and yourself in terms of the arrangements of your finances or/and children.

 Communication regarding these matters can be difficult and in some cases very emotional.
 In the past, you would probably have used your divorce attorney phoenix (or wherever it is you are based), and your spouse has used their lawyer.
 Both lawyers make money out of the both of you in the way of sending correspondence forwards and backwards to one another in regards to your instructions.

-Now it is important to know that Family Mediation is not suitable for everyone.
+Now it is important to know that Family Mediation is unsuitable for everyone.
 For example, if you were the victim of domestic violence or there are other complications involved, then family mediation is not suitable for your case.
 In such situations, it would probably be best to find a trustworthy family lawyer or a law firm like Nathens, Siegel LLP who can help you understand your options and future course of action.
 Family mediation is suitable if you can come to a place that you may be able to talk with the person you are about to divorce even when you may not feel up to talking to this individual.